Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-It is the LTE-Advanced technology that introduced the carrier aggregation feature, to increase the bandwidth and then the data rate.
+Carrier Aggregation (CA) is a LTE-Advanced technology feature, used to increase the bandwidth by combining multiple carriers in a cell and then it will boost the data speed.
 The bandwidth in an LTE carrier ranges from 1.4 MHz, 3 MHz, 5 MHz, 10 MHz, 15 MHz, and 20 MHz.
 So, the total bandwidth in a carrier aggregated scenario goes up to 100 MHz, with a maximum of 5 carrier components (5CC).

 Simply put, Carrier aggregation (CA) is an LTE feature that combines the data stream from two or more carriers to enhance the speed.
 So, to make it work, telcos need to enable on the network side and users also require to have carrier aggregation supported devices.
 You can take the example of using multi lanes in the road to increase the traffic and double-engine in a car with doubled performance.